reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Java/JUnit5.md

 # ReportPortal JUnit5 Integration

-Agent to integrate [JUnit5](https://junit.org/junit5/docs/current/user-guide/#extensions) with ReportPortal.
+There is an agent to integrate [JUnit5](https://junit.org/junit5/docs/current/user-guide/#extensions) with ReportPortal.

 The most recent JUnit testing framework for Java-based applications is JUnit5.